sharat87/sharats.me/content/posts/2020-03-29-dependency-injection-in-python.md

 ## The Problem

-I'll be illustrating the problem in a slightly different context so as to not reveal too many details of the subject matter.
+I'll be illustrating the problem in a slightly different context, so I don't derail too much into the subject, which would just be a distraction.
 So, if the problem feels unrealistic or stupid, that's just a result of my unimaginative thinking.

 We have an application, let's call it the task runner, that lets users choose a task to run, and runs that task.
 Each such task is implemented as a separate Python script file, that take no user